-- 18. As required by 'the Companies (Auditor's Report) Order, 2016', issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act (hereinafter referred to as the "Order"), we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 19.
-As required by section 143 (5) of the Act, we give in Annexure B, a statement on the matters specified by the Comptroller and Auditor-General of India for the Company. - 20.
-As required by Section 143 (3) of the Act, we report that: - a.
-We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - b.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c.
-The Balance Sheet, the Statement of Profit and Loss including other comprehensive income, Cash Flow Statement and the statement of changes in equity dealt with by this Report are in agreement with the books of account;

-- d.
-In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Companies (Indian Accounting Standards) Rules, 2015, as amended; - e.
-The Company, being a government company, the provisions of Section 164 (2) of the Act with regard to disqualification of Directors are not applicable in terms of Notification No, GSR 463(E) dated 5th June, 2015 from Ministry of Corporate Affairs; - f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C". - g.
-With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended:
+- 1. As required by 'the Companies (Auditor's Report) Order, 2020', issued by the Central Government of India in terms of subsection (11) of section 143 of the Act (hereinafter referred to as the "Order"), we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
+As required by section 143 (5) of the Act, we give in "Annexure B", a statement on the matters specified by the Comptroller and Auditor-General of India for the Company - 3.
+As required by Section 143 (3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Standalone Balance Sheet, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the standalone statement of changes in equity and the standalone statement of Cash Flow Statement dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid standalone financial statements comply with Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Account) Rule, 2014; - e) The Company, being a government company, the provisions of Section 164 (2) of the Act with regard to disqualification of Directors are not applicable in terms of Notification No, GSR 463(E) dated 5th June, 2015 issue by Ministry of Corporate Affairs. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C".